fenohasinalala/path-detection/README.md

 ## Usage

 1- Configuration :

-- modify the base directory where all wordlist files should be stored, with a '.env' file (default directory: word_list)
+- can custom the base directory where all wordlist files should be stored, with a '.env' file (or stay with default directory: word_list)
 - add as many wordlist files as you want in the specified base directory

 2- Before launching the application, make sure that the server is running correctly.

 3- Launch the application as follows:

 ```bash
 # To run the application
 python Main.py
 ```

 4- Enter the two following parameters:

-- base URL as an example: 'http://127.0.0.1:5000'
+- base URL as an example: '<http://127.0.0.1:5000>'
 - desired thread count between 1 and max CPU thread count (depending on the computer)

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed under the [MIT License](LICENSE.md)